keshvi-srivastava/TwitterSentimentalAnalysis/README.md

 Contains all the tried and tested methods for the project.
 Read report for more details.

 1. Visualisation & multiple model comparison.ipynb
-2. Obama model comparison
+2. Obama model comparison.ipynb
-3. Romney model comparison
+3. Romney model comparison.ipynb

 # Python Files